andreasski/IT1901/README.md

 Prosjektarbeid i faget IT1901 ved NTNU

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
 - IntelliJ IDE
-- Java runtime
+- Java Runtime Environment

 ### Installing
 Clone the project into your folder.
 Setup your project structure as follows: